-As mentioned above, both MD simulations and experiments show that the yield strength of monocrystalline Ni3Al is related to the nucleation of dislocations, which is depicted in the logarithmic function $(\beta \dot{\epsilon}/d^2)$ of Eq.
+As mentioned above, both MD simulations and experiments show that the yield strength of monocrystalline Ni3Al is related to the nucleation of dislocations, which is depicted in $\ln(\beta \dot{\varepsilon}/d^2)$ of Eq.
 (7).
 That is, the size and strain rate affect the nucleation of dislocations and thus the yield strength of materials.
-Specifically, the number of equivalent surface nucleation points (N) increases with the sample size, i.e., $N \propto d^2$.
-The increasing N lifts the nucleation probability of dislocations from surface nucleation points with a relative lower stress and subsequently leads to the reduction of yield strength.
+Specifically, the number of equivalent surface nucleation points (N) increases with the increase of the sample size, i.e., $N \propto d^2$ .
+The increasing N increase the nucleation probability of dislocations from surface nucleation points with a lower stress and subsequently leads to the reduction of yield strength.
 This has been embodied in Eq.
-(7), as the logarithmic function ($\beta \dot{\epsilon}/d^2$) reduces with the increase of size, resulting in a negative correlation between the yield strength and sample size.
+(7), as $\ln(\beta \dot{\varepsilon}/d^2)$ reduces with the increase of size, resulting in a negative correlation between the yield strength and sample size.
 Moreover, it is known that the strain rate dependence of yield strength origins from the competition between the external loading rate and the thermal motion of atoms inside materials, and the yield of materials is related to the processes of atoms crossing the potential barrier to initiate a dislocation [33,34].
 Such a competition leads to the raise of yield strength with the increase of external loading rate [34].
 This is also reflected in Eq.
-(7), as the logarithmic function ($\beta \dot{\epsilon}/d^2$) grows with the increase of strain rate, and thus results in the rise of yield strength.
+(7), as $\ln(\beta \dot{\varepsilon}/d^2)$ grows with the increase of strain rate, and thus the rise of yield strength occurs.
 Taking sample size and strain rate effects together, it is seen that the nature of dislocation nucleation dominated yield strength of materials has been captured by our theoretical model.
-Therefore, it builds a connection between MD and experimental results with the size ranging from 3 to 700 nm (2 orders of magnitude) and the strain rate crossing 13 orders of magnitude from 10^{-3} to 10^{10} s-1 for Ni3Al samples.
+Therefore, it builds a connection between MD and experimental results with the size ranging from 3 to 700 nm (2 orders of magnitude) and the strain rate crossing 13 orders of magnitude from $10^{-3}$ to $10^{10}$ s-1 for Ni3Al samples.